Oxygen left behind: Atmospheric Enrichment due to Fractionation in Sub-Neptunes using BOREAS

 In this section we present results for evolved super-Earths and sub-Neptunes, mapping how instantaneous mass loss rates and oxygen retention vary across planetary mass, atmospheric composition, and irradiation, and identifying where fractionation becomes important and where oxygen is efficiently retained.

-Figure \ref{fig:Mdot_FXUV} shows the total atmospheric mass loss rates depending on incident XUV fluxes for different planetary masses, $T_\mathrm{eq}$, and envelope compositions.
-Incident XUV fluxes are consistent with the corresponding $T_\mathrm{eq}$.
-In general, 1) lower mass planets have less strong gravity and thus lose more atmospheric mass for a given $F_\mathrm{XUV}$, 2) planets with higher $T_\mathrm{eq}$ have higher mass loss rates than cooler planets with similar mass and incident $F_\mathrm{XUV}$, due to their inflated radii, \mvnote{and 3) differences in atmospheric composition and envelope mass produce systematic offsets in the overall escape rates, especially for smaller mass planets.
-These offsets arise because higher $H_2O$ fractions may increase the outflow mean molecular weight and reduce the hydrogen number flux at the XUV base.} It is clear that $F_\mathrm{XUV}$ is the main driving factor for total mass loss rates.
+Figure \ref{fig:Mdot_FXUV} shows how the total atmospheric mass loss rates depends on incident XUV fluxes for different planetary masses, $T_\mathrm{eq}$, and envelope compositions.
+In general, (1) for a given $F_\mathrm{XUV}$, lower mass planets lose more atmospheric mass due to their less strong gravity; (2) for a given $F_\mathrm{XUV}$ and $M_{\mathrm p}$, planets with higher $T_\mathrm{eq}$ lose more atmospheric mass, due to their inflated radii; and (3) differences in atmospheric composition and envelope mass produce systematic offsets in the overall escape rates, especially for smaller mass planets.
+These offsets arise because higher $H_2O$ fractions may increase the outflow mean molecular weight and reduce the hydrogen number flux at the XUV base.